laeeraa/object-detection-demo-app/README.md

 # PyQT Desktop-App for Object Detection using OpenMMLab
-This Desktop-App can be used to test and evaluate different neuronal networks with the purpose for object detection on images and videos.
+This Desktop-App can be used to test and evaluate different neuronal networks with the purpose for object detection on images the live Webcam.

 ## Setting up
 ### Setup Anaconda Environment Windows